ys-lim/cryptex-scn/1b_dpryan_intron_generation_with_eg.md

   [8] 108031154 108053203     22050
 ```

-Getting the strand information for all but the last exonic region.
+Getting the strand information for all but the last exonic region, since we also want our intronic parts to match the strand information as our exonic parts.
 ```r
 > strand(exons)[-1]